stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Configuration

-We implement a new configuration class to load the shaders:
+A new configuration class is implemented to load and configure the two shaders:

 ```java
 @Configuration